lbalic21/keyword_spotting/README.md

 - [ ] Experiment with different CNN architectures
 - [ ] Implement a dynamic threshold for improved accuracy

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to:
-- Submit issues for bug reports and feature requests.
-- Fork the repo and submit pull requests with improvements.

 ## 📜 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📬 Contact
-For questions or discussions, feel free to reach out via GitHub Issues or email.

----

-Happy coding! 🚀